Updated: May 31

 Teacher tips: If you don’t already have coloured rice in your supplies, plain pasta, dried lentils or sand are all inexpensive and will do the trick!
 Also, if you want to avoid the mess place the activity on an old sheet from home.
-Hopefully, most of the overflow will end up on the sheet, allowing you to either shake it outside or carefully put back in your containers to reuse again.
+Hopefully, most of the overflow will end up on the sheet, allowing you to either shake it outside or carefully put it back in your containers to reuse again.

 4. Repurpose an egg carton

 Place two objects in the egg carton, close the lid and shake the box.
 Multiply the two numbers the objects land on inside the egg carton then use a multiplication grid to mark off the answer.
 Our students love playing this game so much that sometimes they forget they are practising their tables at the same time!